Allen has season-high 22 as Grizzlies down Rockets 110-105 (Jan 13, 2017) | FOX Sports

 Allen has season-high 22 as Grizzlies down Rockets 110-105 (Jan 13, 2017)

+HOUSTON (AP) The Memphis Grizzlies have developed a knack for beating the best in the West.

+They did it again on Friday night, rallying from a 15-point, third-quarter deficit for a 110-105 victory over the Houston Rockets.

-HOUSTON (AP) Tony Allen scored a season-high 22 points, Mike Conley added 17 and the Memphis Grizzlies rallied from a 15-point, third-quarter deficit for a 110-105 victory over the Houston Rockets on Friday night.
+Tony Allen scored a season-high 22 points and Mike Conley added 17 as the Grizzlies, who are sixth in the West, improved to 4-0 combined against the Houston Rockets and Golden State Warriors this season.

+”We’ve just got to start treating everybody like they’re those teams,” Conley said. ”I think we get up for the good teams somehow and seem to lay eggs when we feel like we should win games.
+We’ve just got to come with a better mindset for games that we feel like we should win.
+We know we can play with anybody, we’ve proven that.
+But for us to get to that next level we’ve got to be consistent no matter who we’re playing.”

 Memphis led by two late in the fourth quarter before scoring the next five points, capped by a 3-pointer by Troy Daniels, to make it 110-103 with 26 seconds left.
-A dunk by James Harden came next, but Houston missed two shots after that to allow the Grizzlies to hold on for their fourth straight victory.
+A dunk by James Harden came next, but Houston missed two shots after that to allow the Grizzlies to hold on for their third win in four games.

 Harden had 27 points and nine assists for the Rockets, who have lost consecutive games for the first time this season.

-Note: This story has been corrected to show that the Grizzlies have won three of four, not four straight.